 Born in a hill village near Pokhara to a Dalit (‘untouchable’ caste) family, Belmaya has had very little formal education.
 When she attended school as a child, after cutting grass for the cow and collecting heavy loads of firewood, her teacher dismissed her as having cow dung for a brain.
-Dispirited and intimidated, Belmaya dropped out of school.
-With no education, she was destined for a life of poverty.
+Belmaya dropped out and was consigned to a life of poverty and servitude.

 Orphaned at the age of 9, she moved to a home in Pokhara where she was introduced to photography at the age of 14.
-She loved the camera, and the chance to present her vision to the world.
+She’d grab the camera at every opportunity.
 She participated in exhibitions at the British Council in Nepal and the Royal College of Art in London, and her work was included in a book, My World, My View.

 But then the home locked her camera away.
 At 19, she married and had a baby daughter.
-In 2014, aged 21 and struggling against domestic abuse, she embarked on a documentary filmmaking training.
-The impact has been transformational.
-Her graduation film, Educate Our Daughters, is about the importance of education for girls; it is currently being submitted to international film festivals.
+In 2014, aged 21, she embarked on a documentary filmmaking training.
+Her graduation film, Educate Our Daughters, about the importance of education for girls, has been selected for numerous international film festivals.

 Belmaya has gone on to make a film on the hardships of boatwomen in Pokhara, Rowing Against the Flow, for Thomson Reuters Foundation.